Jack Up The Summer Festival: Jack Up The 80s vol 1 2013

-The event was held to celebrate 25 years of Wight Crystal water and to raise money for this Isle of Wight charity which to fund care services, employment and life-enhancing opportunities for people with a range of disabilities.

-Jack Up The 80s vol2 2014
+Jack Up The 80s vol 2 2014

 The second Jack Up festival was held on 9 and 10 August 2014.
 The headline acts were Imagination (feat.
 Leee John) and Bad Manners.
 Other acts on the bill were The Blow Monkeys, former Kajagoogoo lead singer Limahl, Hazel O’Connor, Hazell Dean, Tight Fit, Jona Lewie, Janet Kay, Tenpole Tudor, Doctor and The Medics, Jive Bunny and the Mastermixers and Bucks Fizz (The Fizz).
 DJ, radio and television presenter Pat Sharp hosted the main stage.

-Actor John Altman, best known for playing Nick Cotton in the BBC soap opera Eastenders made a guest appearance on the Sunday and sung the 1985 hit “Summer of ‘69” made famous by Bryan Adams.
+Actor John Altman, best known for playing Nick Cotton in the BBC soap opera Eastenders, made a guest appearance on the Sunday and sang the 1985 hit “Summer of '69”, made famous by Bryan Adams.

-Jack Up The 80s vol3 2015
+Jack Up The 80s vol 3 2015

 The third Jack Up festival was held on 8 and 9 August 2015.
 The headline acts were ABC and Go West.
 Other acts on the bill were The Christians, From The Jam, Jaki Graham, Sonia, Nathan Moore of Brother Beyond, Phil Fearon, Bucks Fizz (The Fizz), Complete Madness a tribute to ska/pop group Madness and Abba Chique (a tribute to Swedish pop group ABBA).
-TV presenter Timmy Mallett carried out a live rendition of the word-association game Mallett's Mallet made famous in the 1980s and early 90s by the children’s television series Wacaday.
+TV presenter Timmy Mallett carried out a live rendition of the word-association game Mallett's Mallet made famous in the 1980s and early 90s by the children's television series Wacaday.
 Pat Sharp played a DJ set on the Sunday.
 David Van Day formally of 1980s pop vocal duo Dollar, made a guest appearance on the Saturday.

 The event was sponsored by Barratt Homes and continued to support Island charity Wight Crystal.

-Jack Up The 80s vol4 2016
+Jack Up The 80s vol 4 2016

 The fourth Jack Up festival was held on 13 and 14 August 2016.
 The headline acts were Five Star and Leo Sayer.
 Other acts on the bill were Paul Young, Johnny Hates Jazz, London Beat, Bad Manners, Owen Paul, Angie Brown, Phil Fearon, Nathan Moore of Brother Beyond and Abba Chique (a tribute to Swedish pop group ABBA).
 Isle of Wight bands Ska’d For Life and High School Never Ends opened the show on both days.

 Funk jazz outfit Light Of The World provided a previously un-billed bonus set on the Saturday.